yoachim/21_Scratch/metric_audit/metrics.md

 ### Parallax and Proper Motion ###

-XXX--should look up the SRD requirements
+XXX--should look up the SRD requirements, maybe make an explicit summary stat so we can see how close to SRD we get like with fO

 ### Rapid Revisit  ###